nashville-software-school/client-side-mastery/book-2-martins-aquarium/chapters/DUO_DEV_TOOLS_INTRO.md

 Then go back to your terminal and type in the `serve` command.
 This starts a simple web server that will load the contents of your `index.html` file into browser.

 It should give you the output below.
-If you don't see this, talk to an instructor for guidance.
+If you don't see this, talk to an mentor for guidance.

 ![](./images/running-serve.gif)